OpenEvalProject/evals/manuscripts/elife-68929/v2/manuscript.md

 ## Abstract

-Cryptococcal meningitis has high mortality.
+Background:Cryptococcal meningitis has high mortality.
 Flucytosine is a key treatment but is expensive and rarely available.
 The anticancer agent tamoxifen has synergistic anti-cryptococcal activity with amphotericin in vitro.
 It is off-patent, cheap, and widely available.
-We performed a trial to determine its therapeutic potential.
-Open label randomized controlled trial.
+We performed a trial to determine its therapeutic potential.Methods:Open label randomized controlled trial.
 Participants received standard care – amphotericin combined with fluconazole for the first 2 weeks – or standard care plus tamoxifen 300 mg/day.
 The primary end point was Early Fungicidal Activity (EFA) – the rate of yeast clearance from cerebrospinal fluid (CSF).
-Trial registration https://clinicaltrials.gov/ct2/show/NCT03112031 .
-Fifty patients were enrolled (median age 34 years, 35 male).
+Trial registration https://clinicaltrials.gov/ct2/show/NCT03112031.Results:Fifty patients were enrolled (median age 34 years, 35 male).
 Tamoxifen had no effect on EFA (−0.48log10 colony-forming units/mL/CSF control arm versus −0.49 tamoxifen arm, difference −0.005log10CFU/ml/day, 95% CI: −0.16, 0.15, p=0.95).
-Tamoxifen caused QTc prolongation.
-High-dose tamoxifen does not increase the clearance rate of Cryptococcus from CSF.
-Novel, affordable therapies are needed.
-The trial was funded through the Wellcome Trust Asia Programme Vietnam Core Grant 106680 and a Wellcome Trust Intermediate Fellowship to JND grant number WT097147MA.
+Tamoxifen caused QTc prolongation.Conclusions:High-dose tamoxifen does not increase the clearance rate of Cryptococcus from CSF.
+Novel, affordable therapies are needed.Funding:The trial was funded through the Wellcome Trust Asia Programme Vietnam Core Grant 106680 and a Wellcome Trust Intermediate Fellowship to JND grant number WT097147MA.

 ## Introduction